Understanding Anti-Intellectualism in the U.S.

 Hofstadter traces the roots of anti-intellectualism to the evangelical Protestantism of America’s first European settlers and their subsequent influence on the “American Dream” idea.
 Since the eighteenth century, when evangelicalism emerged in contrast to the Catholic Church and Church of England, education became seen as antithetical to faith.
 As the influential evangelist preacher Dwight Moody said, “I do not read any book, unless it will help me to understand [the Bible].”

 This particularly emotional form of evangelical Protestantism continued to breed religious anti-rationalism over the course of the next 200 years.
 It was further polarized upon Charles Darwin’s publishing of The Origin of Species (1859), which vehemently contradicted creationist ideologies.
+(In fact, the Butler Act of 1925 made it illegal to teach evolution in schools.
+This was not overturned until 1967.)
 This fundamentalist form of faith has endured to this day: in 2015, Pew Research Center found that nearly a quarter of Americans belong to white evangelical churches and 42% of Americans are creationists.

 In America, “intellect” became lobbied as a marker of difference.
 Hofstadter takes Thomas Jefferson’s election as a clear example: Federalist leaders and the clergy mocked his intellect as one that “might entitle him to the Professorship of a college,” but also utterly incompatible with presidential and military duties.
 To be intellectual was to lack faith, morals, conviction, and the energy of action — everything religion and business are built upon.